IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

     The preceding command returns a message that states the **ibm-cert-manager-catalog** was created.

-15. In the OpenShift web console, click **Operators** and select **OperatorHub**.
+3. In the OpenShift web console, click **Operators** and then select **OperatorHub**.

     ![](_attachments/SNOOCPOperator0.png)

-16. Click the **Project** to pull-down menu and click the **Show default projects** toggle.
+4. Click the **Project** to pull-down menu and click the **Show default projects** toggle.

     ![](_attachments/SNOOCPOperator1.png)

-17. Scroll down and select **openshift-marketplace**.
+5. Scroll down and select **openshift-marketplace**.

     ![](_attachments/SNOOCPOperator2.png)

-18. Enter **IBM Cert Manager** in the search field and then click the **IBM Cert Manager** tile.
+6. Enter **IBM Cert Manager** in the search field and then click the **IBM Cert Manager** tile.

     !!! tip "Be patient."

         It may take a minute or two for the **IBM Cert Manager** tile to appear.

+    **Note**: The current version of the operator may differ than the one shown in the image below.

     ![](_attachments/SNOOCPOperator3.png)

-19. Click **Install**.
+7. Click **Install**.

     ![](_attachments/SNOOCPOperator4.png)

-20. Keep the default settings and click **Install**.
+8. Keep the default settings and click **Install**.

     ![](_attachments/SNOOCPOperator5.png)

     The installation process takes a few minutes.
-Do not continue until you see the message: **Installed operator: ready for use**.
+Do not continue until you see the following message: **Installed operator: ready for use**.

     ![](_attachments/SNOOCPOperator6.png)

 ### Install the watsonx Assistant for Z Operator (for OpenSearch)
-21. In your command prompt or terminal window, create a new namespace called **wxa4z-byos** in the Red Hat OpenShift cluster.
+1. In your command prompt or terminal window, create a new namespace called `wxa4z-byos` in the Red Hat OpenShift cluster.

     ```
     oc create namespace wxa4z-byos
     ```

-22. Create or obtain your IBM Container Software **production entitlement key**.
+2. Create or obtain your IBM Container Software production entitlement key.

-    A **production entitlement key** is required to pull the container images that get deployed by the operator.
+    A production entitlement key is required to pull the container images that get deployed by the operator.

-    To create this key, follow the <a href="https://github.ibm.com/alchemy-registry/image-iam/blob/master/obtaining_entitlement.md" target="_blank">instructions here</a> to create or retrieve your existing entitlement key.
+    To create or retrieve your existing entitlement key, follow the instructions <a href="https://github.ibm.com/alchemy-registry/image-iam/blob/master/obtaining_entitlement.md" target="_blank">here</a>.

     After locating your existing key or creating a new key, continue to the next step.

-23. Copy the **production entitlement key**.
+3. Click **copy** and record your entitlement key for future use in a secure location.

     ![](_attachments/copyEntitlementKey.png)

-24. Using the following command in your command prompt or terminal window, set an environment variable with your **production entitlement key** and then create a pull secret for the Container Registry.
+4. In your command prompt or terminal window, set an environment variable with your production entitlement key.

-    Substitute your **production entitlement key** for the **<entitlement key\>** string.
+    Substitute your production entitlement key copied in the last step for `<entitlement key>`.

     ```
     export IBM_CS_ENT_KEY=<entitlement key>
     ```

+5. Enter the following command to create a pull secret for the **Container Registry**.

     ```
     oc -n wxa4z-byos create secret docker-registry icr-pull-secret --docker-server=cp.icr.io --docker-username=cp --docker-password=$IBM_CS_ENT_KEY